 In this case, we’ve also included a graphic on the front page, calling out four key qualifications that this candidate offers.
 A callout box is used for a testimonial she received from a former boss, and shading helps draw the eye to other important sections of the resume.

-While there is a lot of dense content in this resume, the thoughtful and strategic design of the resume ensures that it is still easy to read.
+While there is a lot of dense content in this healthcare administrator resume, the thoughtful and strategic design of the resume ensures that it is still easy to read.

 This healthcare administrator resume also shows ways to include important keywords.
-Keywords are essential if your resume lands in an ATS (an most will).
-Employers will search by keyword and will receive a list of resumes for candidates whose resumes includes the keywords they searched for.
+Keywords are essential if your resume lands in an ATS (and most will).
+Employers will search by keyword and will receive a list of resumes for candidates whose resumes include the keywords they searched for.